 Associates typically work with Earthjustice for 2-3 years.
-Some are promoted into Project or Staff Attorney positions, and several have become Managing Attorneys at Earthjustice.
+Some are promoted into Senior Associate or Staff Attorney positions, and several have become Managing Attorneys at Earthjustice.
 Others use the Associate program experience as a springboard to other environmental litigation career opportunities.

 For more information, visit our job opportunities section.